Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Appendix.md

         ```

 4. Go to your Synapse workspace serverless SQL pool.
 You should see a new database named fhirdb.
 Expand External Tables and Views to see the entities.
 Your FHIR data is now ready to be queried.
-5. Move on to "Stage 3: Query and Visualize" [here](https://github.com/Azure-Samples/azure-health-data-services-samples/blob/snarang/powerbianalytics/samples/Analytics%20Visualization/docs/Deployment.md#stage-3-query-and-visualize) #TODO FIX LINK
+5. Move on to "Stage 3: Query and Visualize" [here](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/Analytics%20Visualization#stage-3-query-and-visualize)

-## Uploading stored procedures for querying
+## Uploading stored procedures for querying (Option A: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview)
 Follow these steps to upload the stored procedures for querying.

 1. Find the “sp_getBCSComplianceDetails.sql” file in this repo (..azure-health-data-services-samples/samples/Analytics Visualization/scripts/sql/Stored_Procedure)